 - Registered with AHPRA

 - Bachelor of Laws (La Trobe University, 2005)

-Michelle loves getting muddy and climbing trees and in her spare time she will throw kids and tent in the car and head off for an adventure!
+Michelle loves getting muddy and climbing trees and in her spare time she will throw kids and tent and dog in the car and head off for an adventure!

 What is Occupational Therapy (OT)?

 Occupational therapists (OT’s) help people participate in activities they need or want to do in their everyday life.
 OT’s work with people to identify their goals.
 For children these goals may be personal activities like getting dressed, school activities like writing, and kinder activities like holding a paint brush or climbing up a slide.
 OT’s use different activities to help address these goals.
 Sometimes they may be task specific, like actually practicing pulling up pants, or climbing up a ladder.
 Most of the time however we use seemingly unrelated and unstructured play to help develop the underlying skills required to achieve the goal.
 For example climbing up a tree.
 This activity is not only fun, it has many motor, sensory, social and behavioural benefits.